Erbswurst

-Erbswurst (lit. 'pea sausage') is one of the oldest industrially produced ready meals.
-Not a true sausage, erbswurst is a set of pre-portioned pucks packaged in a sausage-shaped, aluminum-coated paper roll.
+Erbswurst (lit. 'pea sausage') is one of the oldest industrially produced instant foods.
+Not a true sausage, erbswurst is a set of pre-portioned tablets packaged in a sausage-shaped, aluminum-coated paper roll.
 From these, a creamy pea soup could be quickly prepared by crushing the portioned pieces, dissolving them in cold water, and boiling them for a few minutes.